codicepulito/data-driven-components/README.md

 Installation
 ------------
-Just put the library with his dependancies in you [index.html](docs/index.html) page as described in the docs folder.
+Just put the library with his dependancies in your [index.html](docs/index.html) page as described in the docs folder.

     <script src="bootstrap.data-driven-components.js"></script>